Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 4. The Nginx error log

-*Note: tail-logs will only work if you ssh with your user, because it requires sudo to Atpache and Nginx error logs.
+*Note: tail-logs will only work if you ssh with your user, because it requires sudo to Apache and Nginx error logs.
 The django user on the server does not have sudo permissions.
 For more details about logging see [Coding Reference](https://github.com/Aviah/one-click-django-docs/blob/master/coding_ref.md)*

 Look closely at `main.log`.
 There is a line that says: